Minimum 2:1 undergraduate honours degree or a relevant medical degree.

 Information for international students

-Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.
+Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent

 Course contact details